Bayesian Multivariate Sparse Functional Principal Components Analysis: SUPPLEMENTARY MATERIAL

+To illustrate the differences between our chosen basis of orthogonalized B-splines \citep{redd_comment_2012}, and the Splinet basis \citep{liu_splinets_2020} chosen to handle densely observed data as part of FAST (see \cite{sartini_fast_2026}), we plot the two bases together for a reasonable dimension $Q = 5$ in Supplemental Figure~\ref{supp_fig:Basis_Comp}.

+From Supplemental Figure~\ref{supp_fig:Basis_Comp}, we see that nearly all of the Orthogonalized B-splines have non-negligible magnitude over the entire domain.
+This is in stark contrast to Splinets, which have rather small magnitudes outside of local neighborhoods corresponding to their respective knots.
+This is by design, as locality of this type can be computationally beneficial in many applications.
+However, for sparsely-observed data, particularly when certain regions of the domain have very few observations over all individuals, this type of locality can give rise to lack of identifiability in the spline coefficient posterior space.
+It is for this reason that we choose to use the smoother, less local Orthogonalized B-splines.

-\section{Joint and Conditional Posteriors}
+\subsection{Joint and Conditional Posteriors}

-We begin by providing the model likelihood and parameter priors for the full sparse, multivariate data case described in Section~\ref{sec:Multivariate}.
-This includes the sparse, univariate model described in Section~\ref{sec:Univariate} as a special case.
-For the purposes of notational brevity, we use $\Gamma(a, b)$ to denote the gamma distribution with shape $a$ and scale $b$, $\Gamma^{-1}(a, b)$ to denote the inverse gamma with shape $a$ and scale $b$, $N(\mu, \sigma^2)$ to refer to the normal distribution with mean $\mu$ and variance $\sigma^2$, and $MVN(\boldsymbol{\mu, \Sigma})$ to refer to the multivariate normal distribution with mean vector $\boldsymbol{\mu}$ and variance-covariance $\Sigma$.
-Throughout, $I_A$ denotes the identity matrix of dimension $A$, and $[X|Y]$ denotes $X$ given $Y$.
+We begin by providing the likelihood and prior distribution for the full sparse, multivariate data case described in Section~\ref{sec:Multivariate}.
+This includes the univariate model described in Section~\ref{sec:Univariate} as a special case.
+For the purposes of notational brevity, we use $\Gamma(a, b)$ to denote the gamma distribution with shape $a$ and rate $b$, $\Gamma^{-1}(a, b)$ to denote the inverse gamma with shape $a$ and scale $b$, $N(\mu, \sigma^2)$ to refer to the normal distribution with mean $\mu$ and variance $\sigma^2$, and $MVN(\boldsymbol{\mu, \Sigma})$ to refer to the multivariate normal distribution with mean vector $\boldsymbol{\mu}$ and variance-covariance $\Sigma$.
+Throughout, $\mathbf{I}_A$ denotes the identity matrix of dimension $A$, and $[X|Y]$ denotes the distribution of $X$ given $Y$.

-\subsection{Variance Component Priors}
+\subsubsection{Variance Component Priors}

 Prior distributions for all variance components and smoothing parameters (which can be thought of as inverse variance components) are as follows.
-Here, $h_{(\mu, p)}$ refers to the smoothing parameter for the mean function of covariate $p$ and $h_{(k,p)}$ refers to the smoothing parameter for the FPC $\phi^{(p)}_k(t)$.
+Here, $h_{(\mu, p)}$ refers to the smoothing parameter for the mean function of covariate $p$ and $h_k$ refers to the shared smoothing parameter for the FPCs $\phi^{(p)}_k(t)$.